fctanglao/TCPIPEncryptedMessaging/README.md

 ## Project Motivation
 I wrote this program for a final assignment in my Introduction to Cybersecurity class at Cal Poly Pomona.
 I wanted to apply what we learned about encryption and TCP/IP communication in a practical setting.
 Instead of studying RSA and socket communication separately, the goal was to integrate both into a working client–server system.
 By implementing encrypted messaging over raw TCP sockets, this project demonstrates how public-key cryptography secures network communication and highlights the difference between transport reliability (TCP) and confidentiality (encryption)

-## How It Works
+## Overview
-The application establishes a TCP connection on port `8080` and encrypts messages at the application layer
+- The application establishes a TCP connection on port `8080` and encrypts messages at the application layer using RSA with OAEP padding
+- Each side generates its own RSA key pair and shares only its **public key** with the other party before communication begins
+### Message Flow
+- Client -> Encrypt with server public key -> Send over TCP -> Server -> Decrypt with server private key
+- Server -> Encrypt with client public key -> Send over TCP -> Client -> Decrypt with client private key

+> Note: Typing `disconnect` closes the session
 ### Key Pairs
-- Each side generates its own RSA key pair
+- Each side generates its own 2048-bit RSA key pair
 - **Server:** `private.pem` (server private key) & `public.pem` (server public key)
 - **Client:** `client_private.pem` (client private key) & `client_public.pem` (client public key)
 ### Public Key Sharing